stefanmaar/psysmon_doc/en/_tutorial_sonnblick_events/11_ppsd_visualization.md

 ### Processing
-For this time, we will use chunked processing to create the PPSD images.
-Chunked processing splits up the window length selected for each sliding window of the time window looper in chunks with length `chunk window length`.
-If lopper child nodes support chunked processing (`compute ppsd` does), the chunks are processed and accumulated by the child node to produce one single result per sliding window.
+For this time, chunked processing is used to create the PPSD images.
+Chunked processing splits up the time windows of the `time window looper`.
+The individual chunks with length `chunk window lenght` are subsequently fed to the child-nodes.
+If a looper child node support chunked processing, like `compute ppsd` does, the chunks are processed individually and accumulated by the child node to produce one single result per sliding window.

-If chunked processing is not supported by the child node, each passed data chunk will be handled in non-chunked mode.
+When loading data for long sliding windows (e.g. daily or weekly), the chunked processing option reduces the memory demand and increases execution speed.
+If chunked processing is not supported by the child node, each passed data chunk will be handled individually without considering an accumulation of the chunks.

-Using chunked mode is useful to handle memory and execution speed issues when loading data for long sliding windows (e.g. daily or weekly).
 In our example, the daily time windows of the `time window looper` will be split up into chunks with a length of 3600 seconds.
-Only the data for one chunk will be loaded and then fed to the looper child nodes.
-The processing stack will apply the selected processing nodes to the individual chunk.
+Only the data of one chunk will be loaded and then fed to the looper child nodes.
+The processing stack applys the selected processing nodes to the individual chunk.
 No chunked processing is supported by the processing stack.
-The `compute PPSD` looper child node will add the chunk to the obspy PPSD computation until all chunks of a looper time window are processed.
-At the end, a PPSD image of the daily time window will be created.
+The `compute PPSD` looper child node adds the chunk to the obspy PPSD computation until all chunks of a looper time window are processed.
+At the end, one PPSD image of the daily time window is created.

 Set the following preferences in the `processing` panel: